nlohmann/json/README.md

 - [Corbin Hughes](https://github.com/nibroc) fixed some typos in the contribution guidelines.
 - [twelsby](https://github.com/twelsby) fixed the array subscript operator, an issue that failed the MSVC build, and floating-point parsing/dumping.
 He further added support for unsigned integer numbers and implemented better roundtrip support for parsed numbers.
 - [Volker Diels-Grabsch](https://github.com/vog) fixed a link in the README file.
-- [msm-](https://github.com/msm-) added support for american fuzzy lop.
+- [msm-](https://github.com/msm-) added support for American Fuzzy Lop.
 - [Annihil](https://github.com/Annihil) fixed an example in the README file.
 - [Themercee](https://github.com/Themercee) noted a wrong URL in the README file.
 - [Lv Zheng](https://github.com/lv-zheng) fixed a namespace issue with `int64_t` and `uint64_t`.